karanie/ocr-screen/README.md

 ## Configuration

-Configuration can be done with the settings window that you can open via the menu on tray icon.
+Configuration can be done with the settings window that you can open via the setting menu on the tray icon.
 The config consists of two main things:

 * The users (idk why is that even exist)
 * And profiles.